 however, I see large headings and typography getting even larger.
 I mean large enough a plane can see it on the ground (ok, not that big, but you get the idea).
 I given below few examples of large typography used websites, enjoy and feel, Its a visual statement which we should not miss.

-Large typography is likely going to be key in 2016 as a way to enhance the visual hierarchy of the page by ensuring Users read the big typos on landing page first and that’s grabs the attention about the brand.
+Large typography is likely going to be key in 2016 as a way to enhance the visual hierarchy of the page by ensuring Users read the big typos on the landing page first and that grabs the attention of the brand.

 Performance and speed

 Some design trends have been motivated by the need to make sites load faster and consume less bandwidth.
-Nowadays all websites should optimized the website as per Google Page Speed tool, must check our studio website speed and results will appear like this [Link]
+Nowadays all websites should optimize the website as per the Google Page Speed tool, must check our studio website speed and results will appear like this [Link]

-Every designer and developer should be more aware about the weight of their sites and how their users interact with them.
+Every designer and developer should be more aware of the weight of their sites and how their users interact with them.
 Responsive Web design has helped bring to light these concerns.
-To make a fastest website on earth a designer or developer should follow the basic steps in 2016 –
+To make the fastest website on earth a designer or developer should follow the basic steps in 2016 –

 - Fast hosting is necessary to achieve the best marks in Google page speed.